(I may earn a small commission from the products mentioned in this post.)

 Compression sleeves can be a valuable tool to aid recovery after knee replacement surgery.
 They’re commonly used by athletes, people in good health, and by people recovering from surgery to reduce swelling and inflammation.

 I’ve used compression sleeves on my knee throughout my adult life and I recommend them.
-In this article we’ll discuss why a compression sleeve should be a part of your recovery routine after total knee replacement surgery.
+In this article I’ll discuss why a compression sleeve should be a part of your recovery routine after total knee replacement surgery.

 I’ll share information about my use and preferences, and we’ll look at the 6 best compression sleeves to use after knee replacement.